getify/You-Dont-Know-JS/scope-closures/ch7.md

 * Implementational: closure is a function instance and its scope environment being preserved in-place while any references to it are passed around and **invoked from** other scopes.

-Closure allows a function to remember information, which makes instances of that function more efficient and easier to interact with.
-Closure also creates more effective bounding of scope-exposure for variables, which improves code organization and readability.
+Summarizing the benefits of closure:

+* Closure can improve efficiency by allowing a function instance to remember previously determined information instead of having to compute it each time.

+* Closure can improve code readability, bounding scope-exposure by encapsulating variable(s) inside function instances, while still making sure the information in those variables is accessible for future use.
+The resultant narrower, more specialized function instances are cleaner to interact with, since the preserved information doesn't need to be passed in every invocation.

-Before you move on, take some time to re-articulate this summary in your own words, explaining what closure is and why it's helpful in your programs.
+Before you move on, take some time to restate this summary *in your own words*, explaining what closure is and why it's helpful in your programs.
 When you're ready, the main book text concludes with a final chapter exploring the module pattern.